autorope/donkeycar/docs/guide/install_software.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/BQY9IgAxOO0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 This is not the only method for getting your Donkeycar to drive itself.
 But it requires the least amount of hardware and least technical knowledge.
-Then you can explore other techniques in this Ai mobile labratory called Donkeycar!
+Then you can explore other techniques in this Ai mobile laboratory called Donkeycar!

 ## Step 1: Install Software on Host PC